shellfire-dev/build/README.md

 Would it be useful to supply a script to do these steps for you? (eg one that is available as a curl one-liner)?
 Please let us know.

+## Global Variables

+The global array variable `build_nonOptions` contains all non-options (ie things after switches / `--`).
+The [shellfire] build uses to decide which components to build.

 ## Notes

-Please note that the symlink `build.shellfire.functions` _intentionally_ appears broken.
+* Please note that the symlink `build.shellfire.functions` _intentionally_ appears broken.

 ## Importing